 He has been a topic of discussion on a number of social platforms run by some of the most powerful media houses.
 Being the social creatures we are, Kenyans have been quick to judge and unafraid to pen their dismay.
 Now we think he was a reckless Luo man with no financial wisdom.
 Who spent all the money he made playing international football on women, football lifestyle characterized by life on the Fastlane and not at all in investment.
 Be that as it may, none of us has seen or heard of and from Dennis in a hot minute.

 See, we are quick to judge because we want him to have it all figured out.
 He makes money, he should have houses and homes scattered all over the place.
-He shouldn’t lack for anything, why should he when football teaches him the superpower to breath pounds and dollars?
-We figure since he is a celebrity, if he has an issue, he has Ronaldo on speed dial, Mariga at his disposal and their bank accounts access.
+He shouldn’t lack for anything, why should he when football teaches him the superpower to breathe pounds and dollars?
+We figure since he is a celebrity if he has an issue, he has Ronaldo on speed dial, Mariga at his disposal and their bank accounts access.
 We have held him and others alike to an unrealistic standard of perfection and immortality.
-As it turns out, he is just human and I don’t think he should apologise for it.
+As it turns out, he is just human and I don’t think he should apologize for it.
 Did you know that mama Oliech has been out of this country for medical reasons for close to half a decade now?

 Well, cancer treatment is not a walk in the park.

 It takes a toll on a person financially, physically, emotionally, psychologically and even spiritually.

 While we lifted our noses all of last week and hated the manner in which he has handled his finances and allowed himself such a low life, he had to make tough decisions as a person.
 His mother has been receiving cancer treatment abroad and he has been footing the bill.
 When a man’s mother is ailing and is lying on what could possibly be her death bed, I imagine something in him shifts.
 His focus is on her fully, his will to save her at any cost is alive and his desire to go to any lengths to save her comes before all else, including an amazing football career.